 230 CI overhead cam 3.8 liter.
-Previous owner added 4 barrel Holly, 4 barrel intake, dual exhaust manifold, this was an option added by Pontiac beginning in 1966 called the SPRINT PACKAGE.
+Previous owner added 4 barrel Holly, which has been changed to an Edelbrock Carb 4 barrel intake, dual exhaust manifold, this was an option added by Pontiac beginning in 1966 called the SPRINT PACKAGE.
 The engine is stock other than those 2 modifications.
 The true Sprint Package added higher compression and different cam for up to 207 ponies.

 The OHC6 was increased to 250 cubic inches later and was discontinued after 1969.
 It was available in Tempest, LeMans, and Firebird models.